| |

 Finally, I think this annual tradition of cookie exchange parties are a great idea because it’s a delicious way to give back to friends and show them how much you appreciate their friendship.
 Not only are you sharing the joy of the season with friends and family, but you’re also giving them the gift of delicious holiday cookies!

-I also host a lunch for my friends at my cookie exchange, but I do love to cook and that might not be the best choice for you if you don’t.
+I also host a lunch for my friends at my cookie exchange, because I do love to cook.
+If you don’t, there are lots of ways to host.
+Stay tuned.

 How to plan the perfect cookie party